One-Pot Paprika Chicken Thighs

-Today’s One-Pot Paprika Chicken Thighs, with potatoes and carrots, is flavorful, healthy, and good enough for company!
+This One-Pot Paprika Chicken Thighs recipe, with potatoes and carrots, is healthy and delicious, and good enough for company!

 As much as we feel we’ve let our garden go to “pot” this summer, with all of our travels, we couldn’t be happier with the harvest that continues to give and give!
 We feel very blessed this year, and most recently pulled baby red and white potatoes from the garden.
 I’m glad we got them when they were “babies,” since they are more tender and flavorful than the larger potatoes.